worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 ![Random string](/images/tutorials/31-news-digest-app/randomstring.png)

-In your repl's Secrets tab, add a new key named `SECRET_KEY` and enter the random string you just generated as its value.
+In your repl's "Secrets" tab, add a new key named `SECRET_KEY` and enter the random string you just generated as its value.

 ![Repl secret key](/images/tutorials/31-news-digest-app/repl-secrets.png)

 Next, we will create the `context` helper function.
-This function will provide the current user's data from our database to our application front-end.
+This function will provide the current user's data from our database to our application frontend.
 Add the following code to the bottom of `main.py`:

 ```python
 def context():